trambarhq/trambar/docs/user-guide.md

 ![Issue tracking](img/client-story-issue-tracker.png)

 The post could be written by another user.
-For instance, one day your client notices something funny in the app you're developing for him.
+For instance, one day your client notices something funny in the app you're developing.
 He records the behavior using his phone and posts it onto the project's trambar.
 After reviewing the video, you decide that it is a bug.
 So you open an issue and tag it as such.

 #### Hide from guests